-Students who wish to explore the possibility of using their place of employment as an internship site may submit a completed Workplace Internship Request in writing to the Field Education Director.
-Requests are decided on a case by case basis by the Field Education Director in consultation with the Field Education Committee.
+Students who wish to explore the possibility of using their place of employment as an internship site may submit a completed Workplace Internship Request in writing to the Field Education Program Director.
+The Field Education Program Director in consultation with the Field Education Committee considers requests on a case-by-case basis.
 Requests must include the following: